weaveworks/weave/site/proxy.md

 ## <a name="ipam"></a>Automatic IP address assignment

-If [automatic IP address assignment](ipam.html) is enabled in weave, which it is by default, then containers started via the proxy can be automatically assigned an IP address by providing a blank `WEAVE_CIDR` environment variable, as in
+If [automatic IP address assignment](ipam.html) is enabled in weave, which it is by default, then containers started via the proxy will be automatically assigned an IP address, *without having to specify any special environment variables or other options*.

-    host1$ docker run -e WEAVE_CIDR= -ti ubuntu

-Furthermore, it is possible to configure the proxy such that all containers started via it are automatically assigned an IP address and attached to weave network, *without having to specify any special environment variables or other options*.
-To do this we launch the proxy with the `--with-ipam` option, e.g.

-    host1$ weave launch-proxy --with-ipam

-Now any container started via the proxy, e.g. with

     host1$ docker run -ti ubuntu

-gets attached to the weave network with an automatically assigned IP address.
+To use a specific IP, we pass a `WEAVE_CIDR` to the container, e.g.

+    host1$ docker run -ti -e WEAVE_CIDR=10.2.1.1/24 ubuntu

+To start containers without connecting them to the weave network, the proxy needs to be passed the `--no-default-ipam` flag, e.g.

+    host1$ docker launch-proxy --no-default-ipam

+In this configuration, containers with no `WEAVE_CIDR` environment variable will not be connected to the weave network.
 Containers started with a `WEAVE_CIDR` environment variable are handled as before.
+To automatically assign an address in this mode, we start the container with a blank `WEAVE_CIDR`, e.g.

+    host1$ docker run -ti -e WEAVE_CIDR= ubuntu

 ## <a name="dns"></a>Automatic discovery